 During the maintenance phase, you can also improve your features and develop new ones — or make slight changes to your project.
 This will ensure your app stays relevant and brings maximum value to your users.

 There are many types of agricultural applications that solve different problems and help farmers work smarter and get great results with less effort.
-Though mobile software is used in many different ways in agriculture, there are some areas where mobile technology appears to be particularly useful.
+Though mobile software is used in many different ways in agriculture, there are some areas where agriculture app development appears to be particularly useful.

 Online and offline software for drones, marketplaces, machine vision systems for disease management, and location-based apps are some of the current trends in the world of agriculture apps.